yiisoft/validator/docs/guide/configuring-rules-via-php-attributes.md

 }
 ```

-This example uses [constructor property promotion] feature, also introduced in PHP 8, but attributes can be used with
+This example uses the [constructor property promotion] feature, also introduced in PHP 8, but attributes can also
-regular properties as well:
+be used with regular properties:

 ```php
 use Yiisoft\Validator\Rule\HasLength;